How Coronavirus is Affecting Cybersecurity

 This one can be difficult to enforce but will offer a greater level of security for your business if you can execute it.
 In addition to not using work laptops for personal use, your employees also should not use their personal laptops for work either.

 Protecting your business assets and sensitive information is imperative.
 Now is a great time to focus on the things you can control like business security, both physical and digital.
-Per Mar Security Services is offering FREE virtual security consultations as a continued effort to keep customers and employees safe during the pandemic.
+Contact Per Mar Security Services for a Free Security Consultation.